carrieeex/MUMT307-project/index.md

 Another challenge was to adjust the bandwidth.
 If one uses the bandwidth obtained directly from the  `powerbw()` built-in function in MATLAB, the decay time would be too long or too short, resulting in an undesired sound.
 Therefore, a fudge factor was applied to the bandwidth to adjust the values.
 Each note has a different fudge factor, and the effect can be visualized by looking at the time domain of the impulse response of the resonance filters.

-Moreover, if the impulse response were not excited by the residual from the original sample, the synthesized sound would not be so realistic; it is more soft and artificial, as one can hear from the recordings in the Results section.
+Moreover, if the impulse response were not excited by the residual from the original sample, the synthesized sound would not be so realistic; it is softer and more synthetic, as one can hear from the recordings in the Results section.

 ## Conclusion